facebookresearch/SentEval/README.md

 In examples/bow.py, we provide a minimal example for evaluating the quality of the *average of word vectors* (word2vec or GloVe) as sentence embeddings.

-To get GloVe embeddings, run :
+To get GloVe embeddings, run (in examples/):
 ```bash
 ./get_glove.bash
 ```